-Little Libraries will be considered subject to ARC approval
+Little Libraries will be considered subject to Committee approval.

 - Additions and Alterations/Scrape Lot or Rebuild Construction Approval is required.
-An addition or alteration shall look like the original structure and seamlessly match architectural style and rooflines.
-Additions or alterations to the home require submission of detailed plans and specifications to include a site plan and floor plan.
+An addition should look like the original structure with matching architectural style and rooflines.
+Additions or alterations to the home will require submission of detailed plans and specifications to include a site plan and floor plan.
 Site plans should be submitted in a scale of 1"-0" = 20'-0" and floor plans and elevations in 1/4" = 1'-0".
-For complex and detailed additions, it is suggested homeowners schedule an appointment to meet with the ARC, with their contractor or architect as needed, at the same meeting the submittal is reviewed by the ARC.
-Considerations shall include, but not be limited to the following criteria: - A. Exterior elevations of the existing structure and the proposed addition must be provided. - B. All materials and colors shall match the existing house - C. Location and proximity to neighboring properties (be advised that front elevation alterations and side yard additions shall be considered on a case-by-case basis.)
-In general, additions should not extend beyond the side plane of the original home - D. Roof pitch must match the existing pitch on the home as closely as possible.
-Drawings must show how rooflines integrate between the home and the addition - E. HRCA approval and a Douglas County building permit are required for all applications before work commences
+A \$100.00 review fee shall accompany the submittal and the homeowner should plan on a 30-day review period.
+For complex and detailed additions, it is suggested that homeowners schedule an appointment to meet with the ARC, with their contractor or architect as needed, at the same meeting the submittal will be reviewed by the ARC.
+Considerations will include, but may not be limited to the following criteria: - Exterior elevations of the existing structure and the proposed addition must be provided. - All materials and colors shall match the existing house. - Location and proximity to neighboring properties (be advised that front elevation alterations and side yard additions will be considered on a case-by-case basis.)
+In general, additions should not extend beyond the side plane of the original home. - Roof pitch must match the existing pitch on the home as closely as possible and drawings must show how rooflines integrate between the home and the addition.